Designed for students aged 9 years and up

 Each year, Kirsty speaks to thousands of students, inspiring them to create, not just consume, choose action over distraction, and to read, not just view.
 She was a featured speaker on the 2018 Sydney Writers' Festival School Days program.

 Over the last ten years she has delivered author talks, writing workshops, residencies and keynotes at schools, writing festivals and other venues to audiences ranging from 4 to 1500, Australia-wide.

-Australian high school students, aged 12 to 18 years.
+Australian school students, aged 9 and above.

 Yes.
 It is a requirement for all Creative Kids providers that they have a current Working with Children check.
 Kirsty is also required to have a WWC check due to her speaking engagements with high schools.

 Yes.
 Students work on a piece of writing during the course and submit it for feedback from Kirsty.
 There is also ample opportunity to ask questions, seek help and get less formal feedback during the course.